sswam/allemande/doc/intro.md

 Remember: AIs aren't perfect - feel free to retry if a response seems unusual!

+## Current Limitations and Work in Progress

+- difficult for new users (WIP)
+- limited image storage (> 1 week may be removed)
+- no notifications (WIP)
+- no voice chat (WIP)
+- no documents / RAG (WIP)
+- limited range of art models
+- no direct messaging
+- no video generation
+- no memory (can do it manually)

 ## Become a Patron!

 Free-tier users have access to all models and features, with generous limits.